 Prior year credit memos against open purchase orders will be coded to the current funding.

-Remember when reporting taxable receipts, report gross receipts on the check deposit form, cash deposit for, receipt/sales credit transfer form and identify the appropriate taxable county code.
+Remember when reporting taxable receipts, report gross receipts on the check deposit form, cash deposit form, or receipt/sales credit transfer form, and identify the appropriate taxable county code.

 Any department providing goods or services not yet paid for must issue an invoice to its customers and develop an accounts receivable system for billing and tracking customer payments.

 An accounts receivable system must be operated on a consistent basis and bill monthly in order to ensure recovery of receivables.
 Regular invoicing requires pre-numbered invoices issued in chronological number order.
-Invoices are issued in chronological order in order to reduce the likelihood of lost charges from nonpayment on services performed.
-Copies of all invoices must be maintained for six years plus current year in chronological number order along with supporting documents for record retention purposes, audit trails and follow-up inquires.
+Invoices are issued in chronological order in order to reduce the likelihood of lost charges from nonpayment of services performed.
+Copies of all invoices must be maintained for six years plus the current year in chronological number order along with supporting documents for record retention purposes, audit trails, and follow-up inquiries.
 Effective maintenance of an accounts receivable system requires consistent, timely follow-up on unpaid invoices.

 Any invoices not collected within 30 days are considered past due.
 Once an invoice is past due, follow accounts receivable collection procedures.

-For those departments who do not use their Dean’s/Divisional office for central collections and they do not have adequate separation of duties, please contact Cash Management for discussions on options listed below.
-Send e-mail to email@example.com.
+For those departments that do not use their dean’s/divisional office for central collections and do not have adequate separation of duties, contact Cash Management for discussions on the options listed below.
+Send an email to firstname.lastname@example.org.

 All accounts receivable invoice forms sent to Cash Management for deposit must meet the invoice numbering and financial coding standards in order for Cash Management to identify receipts.
-Please work with Cash Management for review and approval before using Cash Management as a customer payment location.
+Work with Cash Management for review and approval before using Cash Management as a customer payment location.

-Please note: Check with your Dean’s/Divisional Office and Department to receive information on internal policies and procedures related to revenue collections.
+Note: Check with your dean’s/divisional office and department to receive information on internal policies and procedures related to revenue collections.

-Deposits can be made at armored car drop off sites or directly at US Bank.
-Bank Deposit Slips are ordered through US Bank and are preprinted with the bank routing and deposit bank account number.
+Deposits can be made at armored car drop-off sites or directly at U.S. Bank.
+Bank deposit slips are ordered through U.S. Bank and are preprinted with the bank routing and deposit bank account number.
 There are a special set of numbers on the bottom of these bank deposit slips which Cash Management staff uses to identify individual deposits on the daily bank statement.
-Please provide Cash Management with one string of funding code which will be used for your department to collect all revenue related to this set of deposit tickets.
+Provide Cash Management with one string of funding code which will be used for your department to collect all revenue related to this set of deposit tickets.

 Note: On the plastic bag, do not write the deposit amount or the bank account number.

-Please write the bag number on your deposit ticket.
+Write the bag number on your deposit ticket.
 Send the original (white) to the bank with your deposit and keep all others for your records.
-Tear off the stub which has pre-printed bag number information.
-Keep this stub and indicate the date of the deposit, amount, and the last 4 digits of the bank account number (if known).
+Tear off the stub that has pre-printed bag number information.
+Keep this stub and indicate the date of the deposit, amount, and the last four digits of the bank account number (if known).

-When dropping off your deposit bag at the pick up location, write the bag number on the armored car service log sheet along with the other information the log is requesting.
-Each drop off site may have their own procedures in place for filling out the log.
+When dropping off your deposit bag at the pick-up location, write the bag number on the armored car service log sheet along with the other information the log is requesting.
+Each drop-off site may have its own procedures in place for filling out the log.

-If a department needs to record sales tax for receipts deposited and/or for receipts being to transfer to different department funding, please use the Receipt/Sales Credit Transfer Form to distribute these funds along with accurately reporting and collecting sales tax.
+If a department needs to record sales tax for receipts deposited and/or for receipts being transferred to different department funding, use the Receipt/Sales Credit Transfer Form to distribute these funds along with accurately reporting and collecting sales tax.